Marker Logo

 3 Historic Homes • Distinctive Jersey Dutch Architecture & Artifacts

 Location.
 40° 54.787′ N, 74° 1.841′ W. Marker is in River Edge, New Jersey, in Bergen County.
-Marker is on Old New Bridge Avenue, on the left when traveling east.
+It is on Old New Bridge Avenue, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: River Edge NJ 07661, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Flax for Linen (a few steps from this marker); a different marker also named Historic New Bridge Landing (within shouting distance of this marker); Old Demarest House (within shouting distance of this marker); New Bridge Landing (within shouting distance of this marker); The Zabriskie House (within shouting distance of this marker); a different marker also named New Bridge Landing (within shouting distance
+(a few steps from this marker); a different marker also named Historic New Bridge Landing (within shouting distance of this marker); Old Demarest House (within shouting distance of this marker); New Bridge Landing (within shouting distance of this marker); The Zabriskie House (within shouting distance of this marker); Timeline of Events at New Bridge in the American Revolution (within shouting distance of this marker); New Bridge (within shouting distance of this marker); The Steuben House (within shouting distance of this marker).
+Touch for a list and map of all markers in River Edge.

 The bridge over the Hackensack River used in 1776 by the Continental Army can be seen in the background.

-Photographed By Bill Coughlin, January 3, 2012
+Photographed by Bill Coughlin, January 3, 2012

 4. Campbell – Christie House